JuanDa-SA/apis_py/README.md

 only tested, scanned, and buildable artifacts are produced.
 To more information you can go to the path:
 [Click to see the CI stage](.github/workflows/CI.yml)

+### Continuous Deployment Notes

+While a Continuous Deployment (CD) step could be implemented directly in GitHub Actions using a simple `kubectl apply` approach, this project intentionally focuses on CI.

+For more advanced deployment strategies such as canary, rolling updates, or blue-green deployments, a **GitOps-based approach using Argo CD** would be a more appropriate and scalable solution.

+There are also other platforms that can be used to implement the CD layer, such as:
+- **FluxCD** – a pull-based GitOps alternative
+- **Jenkins X** – a Kubernetes-native CI/CD platform